NicolasHug/Surprise/doc/source/index.rst

 =================================

 PyRec is an open source Python package that provides with tools to build and evaluate the performance of many recommender system prediction algorithms.
+Its goal is to make life easy(-ier) for reseachers and students who want to play around with new recommender algorithm ideas.

+A strong emphasis is laid on documentation, which we have tried to make as clear and precise as possible by pointing out every details of the algorithms, in order for the practitioner to have perfect control over his experiments.

 .. toctree::
    :caption: User Guide

+   getting_started
    notation_standards
-   getting_started
    baseline_estimates
    similarity_measures
+   faq

 .. toctree::